 - This process has an association with a heightened desire for high-calorie foods.
 Hence, when sleep deprived, you are more likely to crave high-calorie foods and consume more of them.
 Therefore, that is a great recipe for weight gain.

-At this point in time the community is in the development-phase of monitoring the weight change of people as they are adapting, and then seeing how their weight is going to be altered as they have adapted to a polyphasic schedule.
-Some specifics still need to be considered, but overall, it should be relatively easy to complete the weight monitoring.
+At this point in time, the community is developing a method to monitor the weight change of people as they are adapting.
+Then, we will observe how their weight will change as they have adapted to a polyphasic schedule.
+We still need to consider some specifics; however, it should overall be relatively easy to complete the weight monitoring.

 If you are looking to debunk polyphasic sleep with this topic in mind, you would need to show:

-- That the appetite of adapted polyphasic sleepers indicated that they were sleep deprived even after a successful adaptation was completed.
+- The appetite of adapted polyphasic sleepers indicated that they were sleep deprived even after a successful adaptation.

-It should be noted that this is a relatively poor type of evidence, since the eating habits are also dependent on psychological factors.
-Regardless, it would be better than nothing; plus it would be easy to track.
+However, this is relatively poor evidence; this is because the feeding habits also depend on psychological factors.
+Regardless, it would be better than nothing; in addition, it would be easy to track.